Friday, November 7, 2014

 It's a simple question that often leads to long descriptive directions, similar to – we live in Colonia Cañotal next door to so-and-so's house, across from the Mini Super, look for a yellow house with green and white trim.

 Mexico is not the only country in the world with a confusing system of addresses, but most of our nearby neighbours originated from Canada or the USA.
-We are accustomed to a numbering system that has odd numbered house on one side of the street, and even numbered houses on the other side.
+We are accustomed to a numbering system that has odd-numbered houses on one side of the street, and even-numbered houses on the other side.
 The numbers typically radiate out from the centre of the town or city, increasing in numerical value further from the centre.
-We were required by law to affix our assigned number in a visible location on the outside of the house to assist the emergency services such as police, fire and ambulance to and ensure that the postal employees could find the address.
+We were required by law to affix our assigned number in a visible location on the outside of the house to assist the emergency services, such as police, fire and ambulance to and ensure that the postal employees could find the address.

-Along this road there are several lots numbered 1, or 2 or 3 because every time the Manzana number changes – that's the M204 in our address – the lot numbers start over again.
-Many of our friends have attempted to number their houses with something recognizable, something that makes sense and the result is quite interesting: #216 is south of #305, which is south of #20.
-In other words if you were driving from the centre of town trying to find a specific number you would see #20, then #305, then #216.
+Along this road, there are several lots numbered 1, 2 or 3 because every time the Monzana number changes – that's the M204 in our address – the lot numbers start over again.
+Many of our friends have attempted to number their houses with something recognizable, something that makes sense, and the result is quite interesting: #216 is south of #305, which is south of #20.
+In other words, if you were driving from the centre of town trying to find a specific number, you would see #20, then #305, then #216.
 It's a good way to keep everyone guessing!

-Other friends have chosen to name their houses in an attempt to be easily located by postal workers, delivery personal, or emergency services.
-Some of the best names we have seen are slightly humorous ones such as Sandra and Carl's Casa Spanglish, Brook and Paul's Cas-A-Beer, John and Betty's Casa Piolin (Tweety Bird) or Chuck and Marcy's Casa Gallo, (Rooster is Chuck's nick-name).
+Other friends have chosen to name their houses in an attempt to be easily located by postal workers, delivery personnel, or emergency services.
+Some of the best names we have seen are slightly humorous ones, such as Sandra and Carl's Casa Spanglish, Brook and Paul's Cas-A-Beer, John and Betty's Casa Piolin (Tweety Bird) or Chuck and Marcy's Casa Gallo (Rooster is Chuck's nickname).

 Well, with all of these choices for addresses no wonder the postal delivery folks have a challenge making deliveries.
 We have been lucky, always getting great service from the post office.